 Notes: These graphs show the relationship between the standardized score obtained in firm applications for L488/92 funds, on the horizontal axis, and the (log) employment 1, 3, and 6 years after the award of subsidies.
 Bins represent averages over equally-spaced intervals, and confidence intervals (at the 90% significance level) are also shown by vertical lines.
 The predicted relationships between each variable and the score are estimated using a quadratic polynomial regression, controlling for cell-specific fixed effects.
-90% confidence bands for the predicted relationship (in grey) are computed based on heteroskedasticity-robust standard errors clustered by cell.
+Gray areas are 90% confidence intervals for the estimated regression curve.

-outcomes of interest, as well as (placebo) estimates for the years before obtaining the subsidy.
-The first two graphs confirm that the subsidy generates a transitory effect on investment, which translates into a long-lasting increase in firm employment; revenues and value added exhibit a similar percent increase as employment (third and fourth graph), implying in turn that firm productivity remains approximately constant (fifth graph).
+Figure 5 plots the estimated dynamic treatment effects on firm investment, employment, and other outcomes of interest, as well as (placebo) estimates for the years before obtaining the subsidy.
+The first two graphs confirm that the subsidy generates a transitory effect on investment, which translates into a long-lasting increase in firm employment; revenues and value-added exhibit a similar percent increase as employment (third and fourth graph), implying in turn that firm productivity remains approximately constant (fifth graph).

 The last graph in Figure 5 shows that firms receiving the subsidy have higher survival rates than control firms.
 The difference after 6 years amounts to 3 percentage points, on a baseline survival rate of 87 percent.
-To the extent that excess mortality hits the lowest-performing firms in the control group (as it seems likely), the estimated effect on the other outcomes of interest - employment, revenues, value added, and productivity - is a lower bound to the average treatment effect when including non-surviving firms as well.
+To the extent that excess mortality hits the lowestperforming firms in the control group (as it seems likely), the estimated effect on the other outcomes of interest - employment, revenues, value-added, and productivity - is a lower bound to the average treatment effect when including non-surviving firms as well.

-In Online Appendix 3 and in Section S2 of the Supplementary Materials, we discuss two issues that could affect the interpretation of our results.
+In Online Appendix C and in Section S2 of the Supplementary Materials, we discuss two issues that could affect the interpretation of our results.
 First, applicants in a given call may re-apply (and obtain funds) in subsequent calls.
-We show that applicants obtaining funds are less likely to re-apply and to obtain funds in subsequent calls, so our estimates provide a lower bound to the direct effect of subsidies in one-off calls.
-We also show that the difference between the direct effect and the total effect (i.e., accounting for the different probability of re-applying and obtaining
+We show that applicants obtaining